Return to main CLIChart documentation page.

 - Accept and output comma-separated or whitespace-separated data

-- Output minimum, maximum, average, total, count, first or last value for any numeric column
+- Output minimum, maximum, average, total, count, standard deviation, first or last value for any numeric column

 The output of the script will be 1 row of data for each input file (or only one row if stdin is used).
+Alternatively, if a key (aka group) is specified, there will be one row per key.
 Output is in the same format as the input, i.e. whitespace or comma-separated.

 You use the tool like this: